 Steve Hellmuth is Executive Vice President, Operations & Technology for NBA Entertainment.
 He is responsible for overseeing the league’s information technology, broadcast operations and engineering departments.
 He also oversees the development and implementation of the NBA broadcast facility standards for the design, construction and operation of NBA arenas.

 Under Hellmuth’s direction, the NBA installed SportVU Player Tracking technology from Stats, Inc., in every NBA venue, making the NBA the first major U.S. professional sports league to quantify and analyze the movement of live game action throughout an entire season.
 The system calibrates and measures the movements of all players and the ball on the court.

-Hellmuth was the executive in charge of the first-ever live sports events in 3D HD for the 2007 NBA All-Star Game in Las Vegas and also Game 2 of The Finals 2007 at Quicken Loans Arena in Cleveland.
-He also led the recent launch of the NBA Digital Media Archive, the first major professional sports league to unveil such an initiative.
-The NBA is currently in the process of digitizing the league’s entire video library – more than 400,000 hours of games, highlights, and programming – to create the digital media archive.
-The NBA launched a wide band network in 2009 to connect teams to the NBA Digital Archive and deliver the NBA LEAGUE PASS to fans in HD, standard definition, and broadband.
+He also led the launch of the NBA Digital Media Archive, the first major professional sports league to unveil such an initiative.
+The NBA is currently in the process of digitizing the league’s entire video library – more than 400,000 hours of games, highlights and programming – to create the digital media archive.
+The global delivery of video and statistics via satellite, fiber, broadband and mobile also falls under Hellmuth’s purview.

-Hellmuth is the Chairman of the Advisory Board of the Sports Video Group and on the board of the Content and Communications World Council.
+Hellmuth is the past Chairman of the Advisory Board of the Sports Video Group and the Content and Communications World Council.

 Hellmuth graduated from Princeton University in 1975 with a bachelor’s degree in art history.